Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 3150 questions found out of 4652 clips
+* 3209 questions found out of 4727 clips
-* 3049 non-trolling & on-topic questions found out of 3150 total questions
+* 3098 non-trolling & on-topic questions found out of 3209 total questions
-* 336 questions found with no other references
+* 335 questions found with no other references
 ## grouped by date
+* 2021-05-18: 5 of 49 questions found with no other references
-* 2021-05-11: 9 of 75 questions found with no other references
+* 2021-05-11: 10 of 75 questions found with no other references
-* 2021-05-04: 8 of 77 questions found with no other references
+* 2021-05-04: 7 of 77 questions found with no other references
-* 2021-04-27: 7 of 71 questions found with no other references
+* 2021-04-27: 8 of 71 questions found with no other references
 * 2021-04-20: 7 of 87 questions found with no other references
 * 2021-04-13: 0 of 13 questions found with no other references
-* 2021-04-06: 3 of 35 questions found with no other references
+* 2021-04-06: 2 of 35 questions found with no other references
-* 2021-03-30: 5 of 87 questions found with no other references
+* 2021-03-30: 4 of 87 questions found with no other references
-* 2021-03-23: 10 of 107 questions found with no other references
+* 2021-03-23: 9 of 107 questions found with no other references
 * 2021-03-17: 9 of 22 questions found with no other references
 * 2021-03-16: 0 of 33 questions found with no other references
 * 2021-03-09: 0 of 29 questions found with no other references